GoogleCloudPlatform/emblem/docs/auth-design.md

 ## Problem: *id token* expires in no more than 1 hour

-The approaches described above meet Emblem authentication needs, but require the user to be forced to log in again every hour, even they have been continually interacting with the website over that time.
+The approaches described above meet Emblem authentication needs but require the user to be forced to log in again every hour, even if they have been continually interacting with the website over that time.
 This is behavior that could be tolerable for an application of Emblem's kind, but we found it undersirable.